martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

 The `sevsnp-launch-update-data-map` contains all fields of the `PAGE_INFO` structure that are needed for reconstructing a measurement.
 If an update repeats many times, such as an application processor VMSA, then that can be compressed with the `repeat` field.

-The bits 1..3 encode the PAGE_TYPE as documented in the [SEV-SNP.API].
 The content codepoint MUST NOT be present if the page type is neither `PAGE_TYPE_NORMAL` (01h) nor `PAGE_TYPE_VMSA` (02h).

 For the VMM, there are some updates it does on behalf of a different principal than the firmware vendor, so it may choose to pass through some of the information about the launch measurement circumstances for separate appraisal.